The Alliance curriculum provides physician leaders with the knowledge and skills to:

 - gain physician buy-in for using health IT as a critical tool for improving clinical delivery and productivity

 - utilize emerging disruptive technologies to improve medical service delivery

-Strategic Management of Healthcare OrganizationsDevelops the strategic thinking skills needed to create a sustainable competitive advantage.
+Strategic Management of Healthcare OrganizationsDevelops the strategic thinking skills needed to create a competitive advantage.
 Using actual health system case studies, physicians learn to: